erickzhao/gmail-selenium-test/README.md

       | "OtherUser-5" | "CurrentUser" | ".svg"   |

   Scenario Outline: Sending emails to a valid recipient using files from Google Drive (Alternate Flow)
-    Given an email draft is addressed to <recipient> with <cc> as a Cc And a single <filetype> image is chosen to be attached from Google Drive When email is sent
+    Given I have an email draft addressed to <recipient> with <cc> as a Cc And a single <filetype> image is chosen to be attached from Google Drive When I send the email
-    Then CurrentUser should be alerted that the email was sent successfully And the draft should no longer be available
+    Then I should be alerted that the email was sent successfully And the draft should no longer be available
     And the email should be sent
     And the email's details should correspond to the original draft that was sent